Attention network forecasts time-to-failure in laboratory shear experiments: Feature engineering and AE clustering

-For the AE clustering we use a conscience self-organizing map (CSOM)~\cite{deSieno1988} which is a more efficient variant of the original Kohonen self-organizing map (KSOM)~\cite{kohonen1982}.
-The CSOM was trained using a 15x15 lattice on over 8 million AEs for 20 million learning steps.
+We trained a CSOM using a 15x15 lattice on over 8 million AEs for 20 million learning steps.
+The training parameters are listed in Table S8 in SI Section 4.
 Once training was complete, we used k-means and interactive interpretation to partition the CSOM lattice into clusters.
-We evaluated many potential cluster configurations using cluster validity indices (CVIs) including CH-VRC~\cite{calinski1974}, Conn\textunderscore Index~\cite{tasdemir2011}, DBI~\cite{davies1979}, the Gap statistic~\cite{tibshirani2001}, GDI~\cite{bezdek1998}, PBM~\cite{pakhira2004}, and Silhouette~\cite{kaufman1990} and visualizations such as the U-matrix (and modified U-matrix), octagonal erosion, and CONNvis~\cite{ultsch1990,merenyi2007,cottrell1996,tasdemir2009}.
-Ultimately we found that an interactive clustering with a k value of 5 produced the best results.
-The trained and interpreted CSOM lattice is shown in Figure~\ref{fig:som} along with the typical waveforms for each cluster.
-Note that since we do not have the true labels of these clusters, they will henceforth be referred to by color.
+We evaluated many potential cluster configurations using cluster validity indices (CVIs) including CH-VRC~\cite{calinski1974}, Conn\textunderscore Index~\cite{tasdemir2011}, DBI~\cite{davies1979}, the Gap statistic~\cite{tibshirani2001}, GDI~\cite{bezdek1998}, PBM~\cite{pakhira2004}, and Silhouette~\cite{kaufman1990} and visualizations such as the U-matrix~\cite{ultsch1990} (and modified U-matrix~\cite{merenyi2007}), octagonal erosion~\cite{cottrell1996}, and CONNvis~\cite{tasdemir2009}.